 If you have an opening at your small business but nobody to fill it, you’re not alone.
-According to recent CareerBuilder research, 40 percent of small business employers currently have positions for which they can’t find qualified candidates.
+According to CareerBuilder research, small business employers have many positions for which they can’t find qualified candidates.

-Placing attitude at the forefront of hiring decisions does more than expand the candidate pool.
-It can be a good long-term strategy for your small business.
-The tasks required of your staff will evolve over time due to technological advancements, market changes and company growth.
-The skill sets you prize today may become obsolete or unimportant down the line.
+Placing attitude and potential at the forefront of hiring decisions does more than expand the candidate pool – it can be a positive long-term strategy for your small business.
+The tasks required of your staff will evolve over time due to technological advancements, market changes and company growth, so the skill sets you prize today may become obsolete or unimportant down the line.
 Options then become training current team members in new techniques or returning to the recruitment process once again.

 Evaluating candidates for attitude over skill

 So how can you identify which people with skill gaps might be worth training?
 While there’s no magic formula, keep an eye out for evidence of these things:

 Progression: A person who has steadily moved up in her field likely has impressed past bosses with his or her achievements and work ethic.
 Their comfort entrusting the candidate with increasing responsibility bodes well for you being able to do the same.

 Transferable skills: The abilities you desire may be there on a resume, just in a different context.
 An outstanding communicator or a top-notch proofreader doesn’t lose his or her talents moving to a different industry; the candidate simply needs to be taught how to apply them in ways relevant to your industry.